tsyh06/sudoku_fpga/README.md

 ## Disclaimer of the code

 This project is an academic project for ECE243, University of Toronto.
 Due to Academic Integrity concerns, we cannot share the full version of the code to prevent students from copying.
-Other are welcome to request the full code.
+Others are welcome to request access of the full code.

 ## Running on the website